 You know how it goes – we love the Lord and worship Him and declare that He is good.
 But when things take a turn for the worst, we turn and rail against God and blame Him and question Him.
+We wonder where He was when the bad things happened.
+We wonder why He didn’t do anything to stop the pain and suffering.
+Then, God says “I have loved you…” (Malachi 1:2) and in our pain we cry out, “HOW have You loved us?” or “Can’t You see what is happening?
+Where is Your so-called love??”
 Has that ever been you?
 It’s been me!
 Thank the Lord He is so understanding, long-suffering, gracious, slow to anger and merciful!
-In the book of Malachi , the Lord very lovingly expresses His love for His people.
-“I have loved you,” says the Lord (Malachi 1:2).
-How beautiful!
-But how do God’s people respond?
+Remember that His ways are not anything like ours (Is.
+55:8-9) and how we understand life, from our temporal perspective of time and eternity, is limited.

-Here’s a mini-history lesson: At this point in time, the temple in Jerusalem had been rebuilt by Nehemiah and a form of worship had been restored, but much was still lacking in relationship between the Lord and His people.
-Worship had become routine.
+At the point in time the book of Malachi was written, the temple in Jerusalem had been rebuilt by Nehemiah and a form of worship had been restored, but much was still lacking in relationship between the Lord and His people.
+Worship had become routine and filled with idolatry.
 The priesthood had become corrupt.
 Divorce was rampant, tithing had been neglected.
 The people had a semblance of godliness yet it was a sham.
 They were not living under God’s blessing because they were half-hearted in their worship and neglectful of the principles God had given them to live by.
 However, they blamed God for their troubles, refusing to examine themselves.

 Dear God, How Have You Loved Me?!